 Local Historic District, 1998

 Originally an area of vacant land, running from the Michigan Road east to a residential area, south of the Birdsell Industrial Plant, Taylor purchased this land from the U. S. Government to be used as investment property.
 This stretch of land was often utilized for circuses and fairs.
-Famous evangelist, Billy Sunday, preached occasionally at a tabernacle built here.
+The famous evangelist of the early twentieth century, Billy Sunday, preached occasionally at a tabernacle built here.